How Many Pages a Day Should I Read? Find Your Number

 How to Build a Consistent Reading Habit

-A fixed page target sounds clean on paper.
-Real reading lives inside uneven days, changing energy, and books that ask different things from you.
+The reading habit that lasts usually has two numbers, not one: a floor that keeps the habit alive on your worst day, and a ceiling to burst through on your best.
+A fixed single target sounds clean on paper, but real reading lives inside uneven days, changing energy, and books that ask different things from you.

 A practical setup looks like this:

 That distinction matters.
 Readers often quit a plan because they chose one ambitious number and treated every day below it as failure.
-A minimum gives the habit something sturdier to stand on.
+A floor day is a full win.
+It gives the habit something sturdy to stand on, and continuity is the whole game.

 Progress over perfection beats intensity followed by silence.

-So how many pages a day should i read?
+So how many pages a day should you read?
 Read enough to make the next day easy to repeat.
 For leisure reading, that may be a comfortable number you can finish without effort.
 For learning, it may be a smaller count that leaves room to slow down and retain what matters.
-For a deadline or project, it may be a split target with lighter weekdays and longer catch-up sessions when your schedule opens up.
+For a deadline, it may be a split target with lighter weekdays and longer catch-up sessions when your schedule opens up.

 Ready to Build Habits With Friends?